benjamincrozat/legacy-blog/posts/1-what-is-laravel.md

 ## How much does Laravel cost?

-Laravel costs nothing.
-It is an open-source project that anybody can use to create any web application.
-Developers can even contribute to the code of Laravel itself.
-Here is [the official repository of Laravel on GitHub](https://laravel.com/laravel/laravel).
+**Laravel costs nothing.** It's an open-source project anybody can use to create web applications.
+Developers can even contribute to its source code.
+Here is the official [repository](https://laravel.com/laravel/laravel).

 ## Is Laravel easy to learn for beginners?